prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 It was not dark, yet.
 Presently Tom checked his whistle.
 A stranger was before him—a boy a shade larger than himself.
-A newcomer of any age or either sex was an impressive curiosity in the poor little shabby village of St.Petersburg.
+A newcomer of any age or either sex was an impressive curiosity in the poor little shabby village of St. Petersburg.
 This boy was well dressed, too—well dressed on a week-day.
 This was simply astounding.
 His cap was a dainty thing, his closebuttoned blue cloth roundabout was new and natty, and so were his pantaloons.